-- Press to scroll through the glance loop and menus. - Hold to view the music controls from any screen.
+- Press to scroll through the glance loop and menus. - · Hold to view the watch face from any screen.

-5 START·STOP
+(5) START·STOP □D□

 - Press to choose an option in a menu.

 - · Press to view the activity list and start or stop an activity.

-- Hold to view your performance metrics.
+- Hold to navigate to an aviation waypoint.